 Winner: The Fire 7's $50 price is a far-from-secret weapon.

 Sure, the Fire 7 may be more affordable, but for only $30 more, you get a tablet that's better in nearly every way.
-And while the Fire HD 10's screen is the best of the bunch, the HD 8 costs $70 less and lasts longer on a single charge.
-The Fire HD 8 is our top pick in this face-off because of its excellent mix of features and affordability, but the best reason to go with the Fire HD 8 is its much longer battery life.
+Sure, the HD 8 costs $70 less and offers decent audio, but that's not enough for the throne.

 Credit: Laptop Mag